mustafa-ersoy/metupose-dataset/README.md

 'blender_models'
 -	this directory contains Blender files to create person images and coordinates

--	we already provide 49000 person images, so you don't have to do anything within this folder.
+-	we already provided 178000 dataset images and 49000 cropped person images, so you don't have to do anything within this folder.
 Only if you want to create your own images or increase the number of person images, you can use this folder

--	for example if you create extra 11000 images and crop the green screen, you will have total 49000+11000=60000 cropped person library.
+-	for example if you create extra person 11000 images and crop the green screen, you will have total 49000+11000=60000 cropped person library.

 -	in that case your final dataset will be created by selecting person images from a pool of 60000 people instead of 49000 people.